snac-cooperative/technical-docs/README.md

 The currently-being-revised TAT requirements are found in the [tat_requirements](tat_requirements).

+This is Gitlab, a work-alike clone of the Github web site, but installed locally on a SNAC server.
+Gitlab is a version control system with a suite of project management tools.

 Ideally we will all create documentation in markdown format (.md files).
 You may create and edit files from the web interface here on gitlab, or download files and edit locally.
 You can also upload any file type using standard git commands, or use a Git graphical client (see below).
 Choose a relevant directory for your docs, or create a new directory as necessary.

 Markdown files are simple text files, which makes them easy to edit and universally portable.
 Markdown has a limited set of conventions to denote headers, lists, URLs and so on.
 When uploaded to gitlab or github,